English

 The need to explain yourself is often a defense mechanism against the fear of being mischaracterized.
 Every time you say "I only did that because..." or "I'm not really like that...", you are begging the world to "See me correctly."

-A Quiet Ego isn't about being silent or self-effacing.
+A Quiet Ego isn't about being silent.
 It's a self-identity that is balanced—neither self-centered nor self-effacing.
 It's built on four pillars:

 🐺 The "Youniverse" Perspective

-In my Youniverse assessments, we see that everyone has a different "operating system."
-A "Choleric" leader and a "Phlegmatic" diplomat process the world differently.
-When you have a Quiet Ego, you don't need to explain your operating system to someone who doesn't have the drivers to run it.
+In my Youniverse assessments, we see that everyone processes the world differently.
+A natural leader and a quiet diplomat have distinct perspectives.
+When you have a quiet ego, you don't feel the need to justify your perspective to someone who doesn't have the empathy to understand it.

 Quiet ego is inner security.
 It’s the knowledge of who you are that makes external validation unnecessary.
 You know who you are, so you don't need to convince others to believe it.